meejah/AutobahnPython/examples/twisted/wamp/basic/README.md

 crossbar start
 ```

-You can look at and change the configuration in `router/.crossbar/config.json`.
-By default there will be a router now listening on `localhost:8080` so you can change the URI in all the demos to `ws://localhost:8080/ws` or set the environment variable `AUTOBAHN_DEMO_ROUTER=ws://localhost:8080/ws`
+Note that you **must change** the realm in the the configuration in `router/.crossbar/config.json` -- change "realm1" to "crossbardemo".
+By default there will be a router now listening on `localhost:8080` so you can change the URI in all the demos to `ws://localhost:8080/ws` or set the environment variable `AUTOBAHN_DEMO_ROUTER=ws://localhost:8080/ws` Obviously, this environment variable isn't used by in-browser JavaScript so you'll have to change .js files by hand.

 If you are running the router successfully, you should see a Crossbar
 404 page at http://localhost:8080/

+The default Crossbar instance will already have a [Static Web Service transport](http://crossbar.io/docs/Static-Web-Service/) set up, but you'll want to change the directory so it can serve the example html and javascript; change `"directory": ".."` to `"directory": "../.."` if you followed the above.
+Or you can use an absolute path to `.../examples` in your clone of Autobahn.
+Then, for example, the basic pubsub WAMP example frontend should be at http://localhost:8080/twisted/wamp/basic/pubsub/basic/frontend.html

 ## Hosting